• Skip to primary navigation

 Ideas for using elderflower syrup:

--Substitute elderflower cordial syrup for simple syrup in drink recipes (such as a champagne cocktail like a French 75)
+-Substitute elderflower cordial syrup for simple syrup in drink recipes (like to sweeten up my Lychee Margarita or a champagne cocktail like a French 75)

 -Use it in place of elderflower liqueur to change a drink from alcoholic to non-alcoholic